Kentucky court releases recording of Breonna Taylor grand jury proceedings | Law-Order

 Kentucky court releases recording of Breonna Taylor grand jury proceedings

+Attorney General Daniel Cameron filed 14 audio files of grand jury testimony with the Jefferson County Circuit Court Clerk.
+He had previously said there were more than 20 hours of proceedings, and Reuters has begun to review them.
+Cameron served as special prosecutor in the Taylor case.
+Acting on his recommendation, the grand jury last week cleared two white officers of homicide and charged a third with wanton endangerment for stray bullets that hit a neighboring apartment in the March 13 shooting that led to the death of Taylor.

-Cameron had revealed in a Louisville television interview on Tuesday that he recommended only the one endangerment charge that was returned.
-His office filed the recordings into the court file in connection with the trial of the one officer who was charged with wanton endangerment.
+Cameron had revealed in a Louisville television interview on Tuesday that he recommended only the one endangerment charge that was returned, saying the grand jury had the responsibility to bring additional charges if it believed they were warranted.
+Prosecutors have wide leeway in how to present evidence to a grand jury, which then decides whether to bring charges.
+Nine of the 12 grand jurors must agree on a charge in order to return an indictment.

+Hollywood celebrities and professional athletes have supported street protests calling for the arrest of the officers and demanding justice for Taylor, 26, a Black emergency medical technician.
+As the raid unfolded, Taylor's boyfriend, Kenneth Walker, fired once at what he said he believed was a criminal intrusion, wounding one officer.
+Three officers then shot 32 rounds, six of which hit Taylor, killing her.

+The Taylor family has won a $12 million wrongful death settlement from the city of Louisville but still asked for the evidence to be made public, questioning whether Cameron sought to shield the officers from criminal liability.
+The Kentucky governor, Louisville's mayor and even a member of the grand jury itself had called for the proceedings to be released, increasing the pressure on Cameron, a Black Republican whom President Donald Trump has praised as a rising star in the party.

 - READ MORE ON: